 Negative Emotions Are a Part of Anxiety

 People think of anxiety as one emotion: anxiety itself.
 Few people realize that anxiety is a complete disorder, and one that causes a whole host of emotions and symptoms that often seem completely unrelated.
-If you haven't yet, take my anxiety test to get a better understanding of your symptoms.
+If you haven't yet, take my free 7 minute anxiety test to get a better understanding of your symptoms.

 There are many different reasons that anxiety has a tendency to lead to agitation, and other negative feelings.
 Some include: